Mixed moduli in 3d N=4 higher-genus quivers: Single-trace mixed moduli

 Each decoupled sector has (at least) one stress-tensor so $n_T-\nsec\geq 0$.
-We will show in \autoref{subsec:b11-genus} that the zero-weight coefficient of the second line is bounded below by minus the Euler characteristic of~$\Gammared$.
-Combining with $H_0(\Gammared)$ yields the genus $H_1(\Gammared)$ of the reduced graph.
+We will show in \autoref{subsec:b11-genus} that the zero-weight coefficient of the last two lines is bounded below by minus the Euler characteristic of~$\Gammared$.
+Combining with $H_0(\Gammared)$ yields the genus $H_1(\Gammared)$ of the reduced graph, hence of the full graph~$\Gamma$.